TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

    .. index:: single: Py_CompileString()

-   The start symbol from the Python grammar for isolated expressions; for use with :c:func:`Py_CompileString`.
+   The start symbol kutoka the Python grammar for isolated expressions; for use with :c:func:`Py_CompileString`.